This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 Chronic obstructive pulmonary disease (COPD): smoking data

 This section presents some data on long term trends in smoking in Scotland, which are particularly relevant to COPD.
 More recent and more detailed information on smoking is available in the tobacco use section of this site.
-The graphs on this page are taken from the report Tobacco smoking in Scotland: an epidemiology briefing which can be downloaded from the publications section of this site.

 Long term UK smoking trends